aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 }
 ```

-Actually, let's allow the user to put in a more complicated question, such as "Who are you?"
+Actually, let's allow the user to put in a more complicated question, such as "Who are you?":

 ```java
 ...